Copy from here.

 WARNING: This command will download several GB worth of PyTorch checkpoints from Hugging Face.
 Please ensure that you are on Wi-Fi and have enough disk space.

 This generally takes 15-20 minutes on an M1 MacBook Pro.
-Upon successful execution, the 4 neural network models that comprise Stable Diffusion will have been converted from PyTorch to Core ML (.mlpackage) and saved into the specified <output-mlpackages-directory>.
-Some additional notable arguments:
+Upon successful execution, the 4 neural network models that comprise Stable Diffusion will have been converted from PyTorch to Core ML (.mlpackage

-• --chunk-unet: Splits the Unet model in two approximately equal chunks (each with less than 1GB of weights) for mobile-friendly deployment.
+: Splits the Unet model in two approximately equal chunks (each with less than 1GB of weights) for mobile-friendly deployment.
 This is required for Neural Engine deployment on iOS and iPadOS.
 This is not required for macOS.
 Swift CLI is able to consume both the chunked and regular versions of the Unet model but prioritizes the former.
 Note that chunked unet is not compatible with the Python pipeline because Python pipeline is intended for macOS only.
-Chunking is for on-device deployment with Swift only.
+Chunking is for on-device deployment with Swift only.--attention-implementation

-• --check-output-correctness: Compares original PyTorch model’s outputs to final Core ML model’s outputs.
+: Compares original PyTorch model’s outputs to final Core ML model’s outputs.
 This flag increases RAM consumption significantly so it is recommended only for debugging purposes.

 Image Generation with Python